Skip to main content

 Manchester Community College Professor Dan Larochelle can’t recruit high school students interested in mechatronics fast enough to keep up with the feverish demand for expertly trained technicians, who specialize in working on electrical and mechanical systems that utilize sophisticated technology like robotics and automation.

-“I had four companies call me last week with 40 open positions for mechatronics technicians,” says Larochelle, who serves as Department Chair for Advanced Manufacturing and Robotics at the Manchester, N.H., community college.
+“I had four companies call me last week with 40 open positions for mechatronics technicians,” says Larochelle, who serves as Department Chair for Advanced Manufacturing Technology at the Manchester, N.H., community college.

 To attract the largest pool of candidates and ensure their success, Larochelle focuses on eliminating any learning barriers students may face—whether it’s a language barrier, physical or learning disability, or just a preferred way of digesting information.
 His efforts to better serve a wider audience include creating accessible and flexible educational materials that help facilitate coursework and play to the strengths of each individual student.